nhatsmrt/AlgorithmPractice/README.md

 # Data Structures and Algorithms Practice
 ## Introduction
 This repository contains my solutions to algorithmic problems.
 Main language is Java.
+<\br>
+You are free to use this repository as you see fit, but please do not use this to cheat on your homework; you will only do yourself a disservice.
+Appreciate the chance to practice!
+<\br>
 Topics included:
 1. Basic Algorithms:
   * Sorting, Comparator and Comparable: LC 75, LC 179
   * Searching: LC 34